What to Do When You Sell Your Car or Campervan in New Zealand

 Selling your road trip companion?
 How could you?!
-Your car has seen a lot during your New Zealand road trip.
-But, there comes a time in every backpacker car’s life where it has to have the backpack removed from the trunk and the keys are handed over to a new owner.
+You and your car have been through a lot together.
+But, there comes a time in every backpacker car’s life when it has to have the backpack removed from the trunk and the keys are handed over to a new owner.
 Although you may be sad to see it go, as it represents the end of your journey, at least you’ll get some cash for it!

-Make sure your car has the following to give it a better chance of selling:
+Make sure your car or campervan has the following to give it a better chance of selling:

 - No outstanding fees